 When a home is sold, the seller incurs various closing costs in addition to paying out the remaining balance on their mortgage and payout penalties.
 Typical closing costs for a seller may include any property taxes which are in arrears, encumbrances, the cost of a real property report with compliance and/or title insurance, any permits which were not obtained earlier, real estate commissions, any provincial, GST revenue, agricultural or business taxes, liens and legal fees.
 If the property is a condominium, the seller may also have costs of condominium documents, unpaid condo fees, levies and the estoppel certificate.
 When selling a house in Edmonton, the seller's costs vary from a few hundred to several thousand.

 Since our Edmonton economy is not in the best shape and buyers have become nervous about making large purchases, there are several ways to maximize the value in your home without major renovations including staging and a little bit of home maintenance.
 Pricing your home correctly in today's Edmonton Real estate market is crucial and timing is also a factor.
 Read more on your community absorption rate and find out how long it will take to sell your home in Edmonton.

 If you are not sure if you have enough equity in your home, contact one of our real estate experts for a free home evaluation.

-How to predict how many days it will take to sell your home.
+Predict how many days it will take to sell your home

 For example, if there are 100 houses listed for sale in a certain area, and 10 houses sold over the last month, the absorption rate is 10/100=10%.
 Which means, assuming no other house listing are put on the market, it would take 10 months for buyers to purchase enough properties to absorb the real estate demand.